ContentSquare/chproxy/README.md

 #
 # By default security checks are enabled.
 hack_me_please: true

+# Optional response cache configs.
+#
+# Multiple distinct caches with different settings may be configured.
+caches:
+    # Cache name, which may be passed into `cache` option on the `user` level.
+    #
+    # Multiple users may share the same cache.
+  - name: "longterm"

+    # Path to directory where cached responses will be stored.
+    dir: "/path/to/longterm/cachedir"

+    # Maximum cache size.
+    # `Kb`, `Mb`, `Gb` and `Tb` suffixes may be used.
+    max_size: 100Gb

+    # Expiration time for cached responses.
+    expire: 1h

+    # When multiple requests with identical query simultaneously hit `chproxy`
+    # and there is no cached response for the query, then only a single
+    # request will be proxied to clickhouse.
+Other requests will wait
+    # for the cached response during this grace duration.
+    # This is known as protection from `thundering herd` problem.
+    #
+    # By default `thundering herd` protection is disabled.
+    grace_time: 20s

+  - name: "shortterm"
+    dir: "/path/to/shortterm/cachedir"
+    max_size: 100Mb
+    expire: 10s

 # Named network lists, might be used as values for `allowed_networks`.
 network_groups: